Mac23256/dataquestio/guided_project3_mark_mukasa.md

 Exploring the remaining values, the distribution is normal, 2000 being the year with bigger number of car registrations.

 ### Exploring Price by Brand
+We would like to understand the average price per brand in the the dataset.

 ```python